San2021331091/Cadillacs-and-Dinosaurs-Game/README.md

 O'Bradovich),each endowed with unique abilities, to engage in hand-to-hand combat against a diverse array of enemies, ranging from thugs to dinosaurs.
-Navigating through various levels, players confront boss fights, employ special moves, and collect weapons for both melee and ranged combat.Dinosaurs can be neutral or enemies in the game.
-When neutral they are in green color; when enraged or attacking they turn into red colour; when "defeated" they return to green colour and stop attacking, thus moving off screen.
-This game typically supports up to three players.The gameplay seamlessly integrates vehicular segments, allowing players to hop into Cadillacs for dynamic driving experiences.
+Navigating through various levels, players confront boss fights, employ special moves, and collect weapons for both melee and ranged combat.This game typically supports up to three players.The gameplay seamlessly integrates vehicular segments, allowing players to hop into Cadillacs for dynamic driving experiences.
 Cooperative multiplayer adds a social dimension, enabling friends to join forces.
 Power-ups, items, and a points